Karim Ansarifard: International career

 Ansarifard was Invited to the Iran U17 national team in 2005.
 In 2006 AFC U-17 Championship, he wore number 14 and was a benchwarmer.
 Ansarifard played as a substitute in two matches against Tajikistan and Yemen.

 Ansarifard made his debut for the senior Iran national team in a match against Iceland in November 2009 under Afshin Ghotbi and scored his first international goal and the only goal of the game.
 He was given the number 10 previously worn by Ali Daei and scored on 15 January 2011 his third international goal against North Korea, so Ansarifard became Iran's youngest ever goalscorer in the AFC Asian Cup.
 In 2014 FIFA World Cup qualification, Ansarifard scored a double against Maldives at Azadi Stadium.
-He came on as a late substitute against Uzbekistan in the World Cup Qualifiers and assisted with a pass for Mohammad Reza Khalatbari as a 94th-minute winner.
+He came on as a late substitute against Uzbekistan in the World Cup qualifiers and assisted with a pass for Mohammad Reza Khalatbari as a 94th-minute winner.
 On 1 June 2014, he was called into Iran's 2014 FIFA World Cup squad by Carlos Queiroz.
 He played his first World Cup match against Bosnia and Herzegovina, coming on as a substitute for Ashkan Dejagah in the 68th minute.
 He was called into Iran's 2015 AFC Asian Cup squad on 30 December 2014 by Carlos Queiroz.
 He provided an assist to Sardar Azmoun in their Asian Cup preparation match against Iraq.
 In May 2018 he was named in Iran's preliminary squad for the 2018 World Cup in Russia.
 He scored a penalty against Portugal with a 1–1 as the result.

+In December 2018, he was called up for the 2019 AFC Asian Cup in the United Arab Emirates.
+In the quarter-final match against China, he scored the third goal in the stoppage time in a 3–0 victory.

+On 10 October 2019, he scored four goals in a historic 14–0 victory over Cambodia during the 2022 FIFA World Cup qualification second round.
+In November 2022, he was named in the 25-man squad for the 2022 FIFA World Cup in Qatar.

+In January 2024, he was included in the 26-man squad for the 2023 AFC Asian Cup.
+In the first group stage match against Palestine, he scored the opening goal in a 4–1 victory, which also marked his 100th match with the national team.